So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 Let me help you create a budget with these budget hacks.

 Can I be honest with you?
 A budget is just knowledge.
-It’s knowledge about how much money you have coming in and deciding IN ADVANCE what you want to do with that money—deciding where it’s going at the beginning of the month instead of wondering at the end where it all went!
+It’s knowledge about how much money you have coming in and deciding IN ADVANCE what you want to do with that money—deciding where it’s going at the beginning of the month instead of wondering where it all went!

 With every new project that you tackle, there must be a plan.
 If you are building a house, you have a blueprint.
 You might be baking a cheesecake; there’s undoubtedly a recipe.